HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	:height: 16px
 	:width: 16px

-Click |selectdb| to browse to an existing database.
-If user names and passwords are defined for the database, untick 'Blank password' and enter your user name and password.
+6. Click |selectdb| to browse to an existing database.
+If user names and passwords are defined for the database, untick **Blank password** and enter your user name and password.

-Click OK, then click OK on the OleDb Connection dialog.
+7. Click :guilabel:`OK`, then click :guilabel:`OK` on the 'OleDb Connection' dialog.

 Connecting to SQL Server
 ------------------------

-For Microsoft SQL Server, first attach the database using SQL Server Management Studio and configure user permissions.
-Launch the HLU GIS Tool and select SQLServer from the drop-down list, then click OK.
+1. For Microsoft SQL Server, first attach the database using SQL Server Management Studio and configure user permissions.

+2. Launch the HLU GIS Tool and select **SQLServer** from the drop-down list, then click :guilabel:`OK`.

-Select the instance of SQL Server from the drop-down list as shown in the figure :ref:`figSSCD`.
+3. Select the correct instance of SQL Server from the drop-down list as shown in the figure :ref:`figSSCD`.

 .. _figSSCD: